Pboerwinkle/graphIsomorphismTool/README.md

 9. add a vertex to the current graph
 10. remove a vertex from the current graph
 11. graphical representation of the graph (wait...
 GRAPHical?)

+Currently, finding the isomorphisms of graphs with 4 or more edges can be slow (the speed is VERY variable depending on the layout of the graph).